martbhell/martbhell.github.io/posts/2012/05/red-hat-certification-rhce-network-services-httpd.md

 So add that port in the firewall and restart httpd.

-After that you can surf to https://ip and it will complain about the certificate (which is a default generated one).
+After that you can surf to `https://ip` and it will complain about the certificate (which is a default generated one).

-## But wait, there's more!
+## But wait, there's more

-### Configure a virtual host.
+### Configure a virtual host

 This is can be used when you want to have several hostnames or domains on the same machine.